hbr/alba-lang-description/docs/tour.md

     {2,3}              -- Shorthand for {2} + {3}

     -- ps: {{NATURAL}}   i.e. ps is a collection of sets
+    + ps               -- union of all sets in ps

-    * ps               -- union of all sets in ps
+    * ps               -- the intersection of all sets in ps

 ## Function Type